 Good nutrition is important for cancer patients.

-Healthy eating habits are important during cancer treatment.
+Healthy eating habits are important during and after cancer treatment.

 For many patients, the effects of cancer and cancer treatments make it hard to eat well.
 Cancer treatments that affect nutrition include: